 • Novels, up to 300 pages in length, $795

-All manuscripts should be double-spaced and formatted in 12-point font.
-The deadline to submit work for this consultation program is December 31, 2024.
-Gwen will complete their work and respond to all participants by January 31, 2025.
+The deadline to submit work for this consultation program is September 30.
+Adam will complete his work and respond to all participants by October 31.

-Gwendolyn Paradice's Statement of Purpose
+Adam's Statement of Purpose

-Marcela will provide detailed comments on your manuscript as well as a cover letter.
-After receiving these files, participants who submit chapbooks and full-length manuscripts may also book phone/video conferences with Marcela at no additional charge.
+Raina will provide detailed comments on your manuscript as well as a cover letter.
+After receiving these files, participants who submit chapbooks and full-length manuscripts may also book phone/video conferences with her at no additional charge.

 ----------